 The gold and blue striped headscarf of the death mask is called a nemes.
 The nemes isn’t actually the crown of the pharaoh but a piece of cloth that covers the crown and the back of the pharaoh’s head.

 Two parts of the cloth hung downwards alongside the ears on the front side of the shoulders.
 The backside the cloth was tied together in a braid provided with rings.
 The amount of rings determined the age of the pharaoh, which means Tut-Ankh-Amon was 19 years old.

 The nemes of the death mask of Tut-Ankh-Amon is made of gold and lapis lazuli.
 Lapis lazuli was for the ancient Egyptians a holy stone which contained magical powers.
 They called lapis lazuli the stone of the sky because it had a connection with the afterlife, while gold symbolized the sun and life.

 The remarkable thing about the nemes is the combination of gold and lapis lazuli.
 Which gives an huge contrast between life (gold – sun – life) and death (heavenly gemstone lapis lazuli).
 Life embraces death, all is one.
 Without one, the other would not exist.
 A cycle that repeats itself.

 How we make it

-We make the Pharaoh’s Ring of 3D printed brass with an lapis lazuli inlay and white glue.
+We make the Pharaoh’s Ring of 3D printed brass with a lapis lazuli inlay.